TroyDL/bg-override/README.md

 Chrome extension to override all background colors of all elements.

 ## To use:
+- Navigate to chrome://extensions
-Navigate to chrome://extensions, check Developer mode in top right if it is not checked already and then click 'Load unpacked extension...'.
+- Check Developer mode in top right if it is not checked already
+- Click 'Load unpacked extension...' and navigate to the bg-override folder.

 ## Future goals:
 - On/off switch